 Filing for bankruptcy is not an easy decision to reach.
 However, it is important to know that when you have decided that the time has come to consolidate your debts and get a fresh start, very often the best option is to file bankruptcy.
 There are several types of bankruptcy that you can file, so it is important to weigh your options, speak with a bankruptcy attorney, and file the right one for your financial situation.
 A reputable Bankruptcy Lawyer can take the stress out, it is critical that you understand unique features of bankruptcy laws that allow you to protect your property as you go through this reorganization.
-If you are in PA and having hardship because of an auto or motorcycle accident, before filing BK, you should consult a Philadelphia personal injury lawyer.
+If you are having hardship because of an auto or motorcycle accident, before filing BK, you should consult a personal injury lawyer.
 Especially if the accident was not your fault, was caused by a driver who was texting, hit and run, or even a workplace accident, you may need a good personal injury attorney.

 There are two, most common, types of bankruptcy that a person can file and qualify for.

 These are known as a Chapter 7 and a Chapter 13 bankruptcy.